catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

 OpenSSH provides several modes of authentication: password log-in, Kerberos tickets and Key-based authentication.
 Key-based authentication is the most secure method, and is therefore recommended.

-Other authentication methods are only used in specific situations (such as setting a password when creating a new instance).
-Ideally, password authentication should be disabled, once SSH Key-based authentication is working properly.
+Other authentication methods are only used in specific situations (such as setting a password log-in when creating a new instance).
+Ideally, password authentication should be disabled, once SSH your key-based authentication is set up and working properly.

 Generating a key pair provides you with two long string of characters: a “public key” and a “private key”.
 Anyone is allowed to see the public key,